VictorTagayun/STM32F4-USB-Sound-Card/README.md

 ## To do

-1. update ioc file to F4_V1.25.2, problem at the moment
+1. update ioc file to F4_V1.25.2, problem at the moment (see above)
 2. make a new project file